Published and Unpublished Works

 Other noteworthy performances: “To Young Canadians” was also featured CBC National’s “Music Monday” broadcast (Monday, May 5, 2014), and at a “Canada Day” performance by 350 singers from across Canada (the “Unisong” Choir), accompanied by Canada’s National Arts Centre Orchestra, on July 1st 2014, National Arts Centre, Ottawa.

 How Brightly Beams the Morning Star!
-(Vancouver: Cypress Music, 2019).
+(Vancouver: Cypress Music, 2022).
 For SSA(A) or SATB choir with piano or organ accompaniment.
-Dedication: “For the Amadeus Choir of Toronto, in celebration of its 45th anniversary, and of Lydia Adams’ 35 years of inspirational choral leadership”
+Dedication: “For Matthew Larkin, and the Caelis Academy Ensemble.”

 A Gallery of Song: Spirit of the Land (Ottawa, Songwright Music, 2002) – SSAA

 III.
 Mill Houses (A.J.
 Casson);